tojatos/NKM/README.md

 Make sure that in the Main Game scene IsTesting is not selected in Game Starter object.

+Warning: the game may not work properly on Windows due to a bug with directory names.
+This will be fixed after decoupling (Soon&trade;)

 ## Future

 Right now I am focused on decoupling and writing tests.